- Sink parallelization

 Nevertheless, you may write your grouping rules in a smart way:

 - Place the most probably grouping rules first.
 Since the checking is sequential, the sooner the appropriate rule is found for a certain event the sooner another event may be checked.
 Thus, having those rules applying to the majority of the events in the first place of the list will increase the performance; then, put the rules applying to the second major set of evens, and so on.

 - The simplest matching set of rules derive from the simplest way of naming the context entities, their types or the fiware-service they belog to.
 Try to use names that can be easily grouped, e.g. numeric rooms and character rooms can be easily modeled by using only 2 regular expressions such as

 room\.(\D*), but more anarchical ways of naming them will lead for sure into much more different more complex rules.

 Writing logs, as any I/O operation where disk writes are involved, is largely slow.
 Please avoid writing a huge number if logs unless necessary, i.e. because your are debuging Cygnus, and try running cygnus at least with

 INFO level (despite a lot of logs are still written at that level).
 The best is running with

 ERROR level.
-Logs are totally disabled by using the
+Logs are totaly disabled by using the

 Logging level Cygnus run with is configured in